-Another option for your third day of your exciting Florence Itinerary is dedicated to seeing a different part of Tuscany.
+Another option for the third day of your exciting Florence Itinerary is dedicated to seeing a different part of Tuscany.
 There are amazing Towns in Tuscany to visit, and you can take a day tour from Florence, or you can visit Tuscan independently, this is what I do and it is a wonderful option.

 For this itinerary in Florence, I’ve chosen the Tuscan city of Pisa, the city known for its famous leaning tower and other iconic buildings.
 Pisa is one of the most visited cities in Tuscany, and for good reasons; it has a lot of history and amazing monumental buildings.

 From Florence to Pisa is an hour train ride, so get ready for a thrilling day trip.
-If you have more time, I really recommend spending at least one night in Tuscan Region to experience this stunning region.
+If you have more time, I really recommend spending at least one night in the Tuscan Region to experience this stunning region.

-1. Marvel at the leaning tower
+1. Marvel at the Leaning tower

-The leaning tower is the most famous attraction in Pisa and one of the most famous landmarks in Italy.
+The Leaning Tower is the most famous attraction in Pisa and one of the most famous landmarks in Italy.
 In fact, nobody visits Pisa without stopping by this iconic structure.
 This ornate free-standing tower is one of the most exceptional architecture from Medieval times.

-It’s also known as the bell tower or Campanile and is one of the three buildings that make up the Pisa cathedral complex.
+It’s also known as the bell tower or Campanile and is one of the three buildings that make up the Pisa Cathedral complex.
 The obvious tilt is what makes it astounding and also a little scary, but measures have been taken to prevent a collapse.

-PRO-TIP: If you are planning to visit the Pisa Tower, I highly recommend booking your tickets in advance.
+⭐ INSIDER TIP: If you are planning to visit the Pisa Tower, I highly recommend booking your tickets in advance.

 2. Stop by the massive Pisa Cathedral

 The brilliant white Pisa Cathedral is a magnificent building to behold.
-Although it doesn’t get almost as much recognition as the leaning tower, it’s an absolutely grand structure, a masterpiece of Romanesque architecture.
+Although it doesn’t get almost as much recognition as the Leaning Tower, it’s an absolutely grand structure, a masterpiece of Romanesque architecture.

 Besides the arresting exterior, the most notable feature of the cathedral is the marble pulpit by Giovanni Pisano.
 The cathedral was constructed in the 11th century and is the oldest building on the plaza.

-Read More: The Most Dreamy Accommodations in Tuscany
+Read More: Top-Rated Vespa Tours in Tuscany